 Reflexivity tells us that everything is part of itself, so if x and y share all of the same parts, then each must be a part of the other.
 Antisymmetry then implies that x is identical to y.
 (The extensionality objection is sometimes framed in terms of a different Extensionality principle according to which objects are identical if and only if they share all of the same proper parts.
 This principle does not follow from Reflexivity and Antisymmetry, but it is a theorem of standard systems of mereology—see the entry on mereology for more details.)

 One response to the grounding objection attempts to ground the non-categorical features of coinciding objects in relational facts about those objects.
-For example, Lynne Rudder Baker suggests that David is a statue, rather than a mere lump of clay, because it is essentially related to an artworld—it is the sort of thing that is admired, reviewed, and discussed by those in the art community.
-Lump does not enjoy such attention and it is for this reason that it differs in kind.
-(Baker 2001, pp. 35–9) The problem with this explanation is that it seems to get things exactly backwards, for it is natural to say that David is admired, reviewed, and discussed by those in the art community because it is a statue (rather than a mere lump of clay).
+For example, Lynne Rudder Baker suggests that David is a statue, rather than a mere lump of clay, because it is essentially related to an artworld—it is the sort of thing that is admired, reviewed, and discussed.
+Lump does not receive this sort of attention and for this reason it differs in kind.
+(Baker 2000, pp. 35–46) The problem with this explanation is that it seems to get things exactly backwards, for it is natural to say that David is admired, reviewed, and discussed by those in the art community because it is a statue (rather than a mere lump of clay).
 A second, related, response attempts to ground the non-categorical features of coinciding objects in historical facts.
 For example, one might point out that Lump was created by a claymaker whose intent was to create some clay, while David was created by a sculptor whose intent was to create a statue.
 One can then claim that the relevant difference in kind membership is determined, at least in part, by these historical facts.
 Consider an analogy.
 A counterfeit dollar bill may be qualitatively identical to a genuine dollar bill, but those two objects would still differ in kind since only one would be an actual dollar bill.
 Presumably, this difference in kind is explained by historical facts about how those bills came into being.
 According to the constitution theorist, the same kind of explanation applies in the case of the statue and the clay.
 The general problem with this line of response is that it cannot be extended to every case of constitution.
-Consider, for example, Alan Gibbard's (1975) famous example of Lumpl and Goliath.
+Consider, for example, Alan Gibbard’s (1975) famous example of Lumpl and Goliath.
 An artist sculpts a statue of the biblical giant Goliath in two pieces—bottom and top halves—and then brings the two pieces together.
 In so doing, he creates a new statue (which he names ‘Goliath’) and a new piece of clay (which he names ‘Lumpl’).
 After a brief tour of the local art galleries, the statue is then smashed to bits, simultaneously destroying both Goliath and Lumpl.
 The crucial feature of this case is that Lumpl and Goliath share all of their historical properties and appear to stand in the same relations to everything else around them.
 For example, both are created at the same time, by the same person, with a single set of intentions.
 Both are put on display in the same galleries and gazed upon by the same patrons.
 Both are destroyed at the same time, in exactly the same way.
 In short, Lumpl and Goliath seem to share all of their categorical properties—including their relational properties—while still differing with respect to their modal properties and kind properties.
 But, in that case, it seems as if there is nothing to ground these non-categorical differences.
 (For a potential reply to this and other worries, see Sutton 2012.)

 Defenders of the constitution view may run from the explosion and insist that there are only two (or three or four) objects in the same place at the same time.
 But what justifies this exclusionary attitude?
 Granted, we humans do not normally concern ourselves with instatues, litstatues, and the rest.
 Ordinary English does not even have sortal terms for discussing these entities.
 But these are facts about our interests and linguistic decisions.
 Why should we think that there is a correspondence between the sortal terms in our language and the kinds of objects in the world?
 One way to explain this correspondence would be to claim that reality is determined, in some sense, by our conceptual scheme.
 But the constitution view is typically offered as an alternative to anti-realist doctrines of this kind.
 Perhaps, then, the constitution theorist should accept Sosa’s explosion and say that our inattentiveness does not exclude instatues, litstatues and all the rest from the realm of being?
 Perhaps all of those objects exist at the same place at the same time, sharing the same parts and the same matter?
 Perhaps.
 But accepting this explosion brings us very close to endorsing a second view on material constitution.
 It is to this view that we now turn.